-Editor's Note: Each of the 11 candidates running for a seat on the township's Board of Education responded to a questionnaire sent by Brick Patch.
-Their answers to our questions will be published on our site verbatim.
-Candidate profiles, in alphabetical order according to last name, will appear through Friday until all have been published.
+Editor's Note: Each of the nine candidates running for a seat on the township Board of Education responded to a questionnaire sent by Brick Patch.
+Their answers to our questions – plus one personal statement – will be published on our site verbatim.
+Two candidate profiles per day, in alphabetical order according to last name, will appear this week until all have been published.
 We have disabled comments on profile articles to ensure the candidates' statements speak for themselves and readers can decide, without additional, anonymous commentary, their view on those running for office.

 Full Name : John Barton

 Current Age : 52